Chromebooks don’t have the most storage in the world, and you probably knew that when you bought it.

-Step 4: Look on the left sidebar for an external drive you’ve connected to your Chromebook.
-It should be right under the “Downloads” section and it should have a name that’s somewhat recognizable.
+Step 4: Look on the left sidebar for an external drive you’ve connected to your laptop It should be right under the “Downloads” section and it should have a name that’s somewhat recognizable.
 It’s whatever your manufacturer named it.

 You can sort, search, copy, paste, delete, and more using the functions in the top-right of the file explorer.
-You may be limited to what you can do depending on the format of the external hard drive, thumb drive, or SD card you’re using.
+You may be limited to what you can do depending on the format of the hard drive, thumb drive, or SD card you’re using.

 And, of course, you can open up any supported file type by double-clicking on it.